Rudgey/Code-Portfolio/README.md

 The purpose of this repository is to showcase code developed as part of my PhD project
 **Predicting Psoriatic Arthritis (PREDIPSA) - Dynamic modelling of primary care health-records for earlier diagnosis of psoriatic arthritis.**

-To summarise the research, we developed a dynamic prediction model using a landmarking approach, where at each landmark we estimated the 1-year risk of developing psoriatic arthritis.
-Bayesian networks were the primary model of choice, which are not typically used for survival data and so we use inverse probability of censoring weights (IPCW) to account for right-censored observations.
+To summarise the research, we developed a dynamic prediction model using a landmarking approach, estimating the one-year risk of developing psoriatic arthritis at each landmark.
+Bayesian networks were the primary model of choice, where we used inverse probability of censoring weights (IPCW) to account for right-censored observations.
 Models were developed using UK primary care electronic health records (EHRs) from the Clinical Practice Research Datalink (CPRD).

 # R Scripts
 function-create-landmark-data.R - a function that takes data and turns it into a landmarking format.
 Data inputted is in a form where each row is a dated observation containing the current values for all variables.
 A row only exists when one of these variables changes.